erebusrover/where-should-we-eat/README.md

 ### Save Service Key JSON file on your local machine and add it to `.env`

 Ask a Motivated Marsupial for the content of the `where-should-we--1577491661730-acd310b40639.json` file.
-Save a copy as a file with this exact name in your root directory.
+Save the contents in a new file with this exact name in your root directory.

-Copy this file's absolute path and save that path as the value of the GOOGLE_APPLICATION_CREDENTIALS variable in `.env`.
+Copy this file's absolute path and save that path as the value of the GOOGLE_APPLICATION_CREDENTIALS variable in your `.env`.

 Run the CONNECTION SHELL command from the `.env` file to create a connection to the Cloud SQL db.
 If prompted for a password, enter the DB_PASS from `.env`.
-Keep this terminal open while working with the database.
+Keep this terminal open and running while working with the database.
+If you have any DB query issues in the future, make sure this connection is still open.

 It might take a moment to connect to the database.
-Once you see <br>`listening on /cloudsql/where-should-we--1577491661730:us-central1:marsupials for where-should-we--1577491661730:us-central1:marsupials` and `Ready for new connections`, in a separate terminal, run the commands in the `schema.sql` file to initialize the database and shell into MYSQL if desired. `use wswe` to manipulate our `wswe` database from within the MYSQL shell.
+Once you see <br>`listening on /cloudsql/where-should-we--1577491661730:us-central1:marsupials for where-should-we--1577491661730:us-central1:marsupials` and `Ready for new connections`, in a separate terminal, run the commands in the `schema.sql` file to initialize the database (which will drop all current info from tables) and shell into MYSQL if desired. `use wswe` to manipulate our `wswe` database from within the MYSQL shell.

 ## 3. Deploy your new feature